Pityriasis rosea in children is characterized by pink or red scaly rashes

 Diagnosis Of Pityriasis Rosea In Children

 The doctor will note the child’s symptoms and ask parents about the child’s health history.
+They may examine the rash closely and consider the child’s medical history and symptoms to distinguish pityriasis rosea from other skin conditions.
 In rare cases, if the doctor is doubtful, they may order the following tests (3) (4).

 - Blood tests: The blood test helps determine if the rash is caused by another infection, such as scarlet fever, which also causes red rashes.